jenkins-x/jx/README.md

 To start a pipeline using a specific name try

+    jx start pipeline myorg/myrepo

+Or to pick the pipeine to start:

+    jx start pipeline

+You can start and tail the build log via:

+    jx start pipeline -f

 ## Viewing Apps and Environments

 To view environments for a team